rebecca505/whatscookin/README.md

 ## How we built it

-- figma -- interactive UI mockup
+- Figma -- interactive UI mockup
   - Decided on themes
   - Decided on effective flow
   - Formatted interface of each page